Kapanui School.

 Des Hedley

 The teacher Hedley hired was Rangi Halbert (Ngāti Rongowhakaata, Ngāti Kahungunu), who is now in his seventh year at the school as kaiārahi te reo.
 His work has been exceptionally successful.
-He is at Kapanui School one day a week, and further days at three other local schools.
+He is at Kapapapanui School one day a week, and further days at three other local schools.

 Students from Year 3 onwards can join the kapa haka performance group, but Years 1 and 2 also get introductory instruction.
 Halbert says the three main tikanga he practices and teaches in his work in schools are whakawhanaungatanga (building a sense of belonging within the school), rangatiratanga (self-respect) and manaakitanga (sharing your strengths with others).
 “After that, there are three words: ‘kia kaha, kia maia, kia manawanui’ – be strong, have courage and pursue your future with heart.”

 But Halbert has not been working alone – he emphasises the importance of staff teamwork in building support for kapa haka, te reo and tikanga within the school.
-“The staff are really the backbone here at Kapanui School,” he says, “so we needed to become a whānau.
+“The staff are really the backbone here at Kapapapanui School,” he says, “so we needed to become a whānau.
 We needed to show leadership within our own little rōpū here, to encourage each other.
 Then the teachers could go back and express that [sense of ] whānau with the tamariki.”
 A Māori leadership team works closely with Halbert, sharing their knowledge with each of the four syndicates in the school.

 Rangi Halbert